mason-cms/mason/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Mason, please send an e-mail to Jonathan Roy via [jonathan@limestone.dev](mailto:jonathan@limestone.dev).
+If you discover a security vulnerability within Mason, please send an e-mail to Jonathan Roy via [jroy@optimumweb.ca](mailto:jroy@optimumweb.ca).
 All security vulnerabilities will be promptly addressed.

 ## License